• State Regulations in North Dakota

 If You're Buying

 • Make sure you secure the title and registration receipt from the seller.
-If you are purchasing a new car, the dealership will submit all of this information to the North Dakota Department of Transportation's (NDDOT) Motor Vehicle office.
+If you are purchasing a new car, the dealership will submit all of this information to the motor vehicle office of the Department of Transportation (NDDOT).

 • The vehicle's title must be signed by all registered owners and all signatures must be notarized.